KaguraRuri/Ancient-Chinese-Phonology/README.md

 ## Overview
 This project aims to reconstruct ancient Chinese pronunciations using a transformer-based model, incorporating both glyph and temporal features.
 The dataset, ACP (Ancient Chinese Phonology), consists of digitized phonology rules for a large number of Chinese characters spanning multiple historical periods.

 We have also created a demo website where you can see the predicted future pronunciations of some Chinese characters using our model.
-Check it out at [http://47.97.123.246:8080/](http://47.97.123.246:8080/).
+Check it out at [Ancient Chinese Demo](http://47.97.123.246:8080/).

 ## Requirements
 To run the code, you'll need the following dependencies: